Enjoy your summer vacation on the north shore of PEI, Canada!

 --

 Community Trails provide scenic hikes varying in difficulty and in a variety of natural environments.
-Below are three nearby trails (distances are to trailhead):
+Below are three nearby trails that you might enjoy (distances are to trailhead):

 > Trout River Community Park and Trail, Millvale (5 min.)